 The typical asking rate per listing is in the $30's per square foot per year.
-The Greenbelt region is seeing a a boost in rates.
-In the last 3 months, the median rate went up $3 per sqft per year.
-That's a 9% increase in rent.
+The Greenbelt region is experiencing a a rise in rates.
+In the last 3 months, the median rate rose $30 per sqft per year.

-Compared to the rest of the Washington D.C. market, the Greenbelt submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Greenbelt submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 10 listings have come on the market, which means spaces might be leasing quickly.
+In the last 90 days, 10 listings have been made available, which means new listings might be going fast.
 You'll want to be prepared to make an offer immediately.
+About 110% of the available leases in the Greenbelt are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,280 sqft.
-Most buildings in this region are close to 8 floors.
+Most buildings in this area are approximately 8 floors.
 Most buildings in this area were built in 1986 and are Class A.